 3. Sentence Order Prediction (SOP):

-• Replaces NSP with a harder task: are sentences A, B in correct order or swapped?
+• Replaces NSP with a harder task: are sentences A, B in the correct order?

 • Forces the model to learn discourse coherence, not just topic matching